ZhanZhynn/Haskell-TwentyOne/README.md

 - Take actions during the "bidding" round, that is either to "Hit", "Double Down" or "Stand" by following a heuristic strategy, that is getting the highest possible hand value while not risking going Bust.

-More information on the code development and strategy implemented can be found in the file "FIT2102_report.pdf"
+More information on the code development and strategy implemented can be found in the file "FIT2102_report.pdf" located in the folder "submission".

 ### Disclaimer
 As per assignment requirement, I only required to implement the Player.hs gameplay for the AI located in submission folder.
 The rest of the game logic has already been implemented in the code bundle.